parasytezz/tp/docs/UserGuide.md

 ### Quick Guide
 This section provides a quick tutorial on how to use expense manager.
 As a start, ALWAYS follow this sequence to prevent errors:
 1. Set the budget using the `budget` command.
-Planpal will still allow you to add expenses even when no budget is set / budget is negative.
+PlanPal will still allow you to add expenses even when no budget is set / budget is negative.
 This is intentional since you can be in a deficit in real life.
 2. Add expenses using the `add` command.
 3. View the list when needed using the `list` command.
 4. Exit the mode using the `exit` command.